efeelize/eng/bec/speaking_notes.md

 ***A:Well, first, a good team should have a common objective.
 And then, members should help and trust each other.
 More importantly, a good leader will lead a good team.
 Everyone likes working in such kind of a team.***

 ***What’s your hobby?
 What do you usually do in spare time?***
-***A:Of all sport games, I like running most.
-1）First, it is a sport that anyone can do it at any time and you don’t need a special place to do it；2）Second, it is a good way to keep fit and relax the tension from high pressure；3）More importantly, I have acquainted lots of new friends when taking part in the marathons.***
+- In my spare time,I like to read books regarding how to be myself and how to deal with problems;
+- music and movies are my favorite entertainments.
+- play the games brings me a lot of glory,happiness and passion.

 ***Do you come from a large family or a small family?***
-***A: I came from a smaill family.There are 3 people in my family.All the members in my family live in great harmony, and we love each other devotedly.***
+- A: I came from a smaill family.There are 3 people in my family.All the members in my family live in great harmony, and we love each other devotedly.

 ***Q:Would you say it’s a good place to live in?Why?***
 - Yes,definitely,